saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 ## Optimize Performance for Gemma on GKE

 Now it's time to get your hands dirty.
-Your goal is to find an optimal setting for vLLM+Gemma for maximum throughput/$ on your own.
-You can use the existing k8s manifest and benchmarking script for experimentation.
-You can either add or modify vLLM setting arguments.
+Your goal is to find an optimal setting(including both infrastructure options and vLLM configurations) for vLLM+Gemma to achieve maximum Average Cost Performance(tokens/$).
+You can use the existing k8s manifest and benchmarking script for your own experimentation.
+You can either add or modify vLLM configuration arguments.
 Share your results through the leaderboard.

 > Hint: Refer to k8s manifest and notice how we have passed vLLM settings
 <!-- -->